eigerco/polka-storage/docs/src/pallets/market.md

 ### `add_balance`

-Reserves a given amount of currency for usage in the system.
+Reserves a given amount of currency for usage in the Storage Market.

 The reserved amount will be considered to be `free` until it is used in a deal, when it will be moved to `locked` and used to pay for the deal.